FazeelUsmani/Leetcode/README.md

 # Leetcode
-This repository includes all the solutions of Leetcode challenges
+This repository includes all the solutions of Leetcode monthly challenges